ArcBlock/abtnode-docs/src/team/members/index.md

   - 'blocklet server'
 ---

+> <p style="color:red">This page is outdated and must be updated</p>

-Current members of an Blocklet Server can add other users as members to the Blocklet Server, and the node owner can manage member permissions on the `Node -> Owner` page.
+Current members of an Blocklet Server can invite other users as members to the Blocklet Server, and the node owner can manage member permissions on by issue or revoke member passports.

+## View Members

+## Invite New Member

+## Revoke Existing Member

+## Manage Member Access

-To add a new member, the new member should have [DID Wallet](https://abtwallet.io/en/) set up on his or her phone.
+To invite a new member, the new member should have [DID Wallet](https://abtwallet.io/en/) set up on his or her phone.

 Then, the new member would scan the QR code on the Blocklet Server's site.